 Both the Ph.D. in Education and the Ed.D. in Education have their benefits, and students should make their choice depending on their goals.
 Most Ph.D. students aim to pursue careers in research and science, while many Ed.D. students strive to obtain positions within the school systems as principals, superintendents, and curriculum designers.
 Regardless of the program you choose, completing an Ed.D. or a Ph.D. in Online Teaching online creates a path for you to make a difference in the lives of students everywhere.

-This concludes our ranking of the Top 20 Most Affordable Ph.D. in Online Teaching Online for 2019.
+This concludes our ranking of the Top 20 Most Affordable Ph.D. in Online Teaching Online.

 Other Rankings of Interest: